Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - (5) Paired

 ###### e.
 Damage
 Not something you spend points on, this time!
-Of the three primary feature sets below (Balance, Blade, and Body), determine which one you have the most points in.
+Of the three primary feature sets below (Yin, Balance, and Yang), determine which one you have the most points in.
 If there's a tie, choose one.
 That determines your sword's Speed, Stamina cost, and damage dice.

- - Balance: Speed 10, Stamina 8, 7d_ damage
+ - Yin: Stamina 9, Speed 11, 6d_ damage
- - Blade: Speed 12, Stamina 12, 10d_ damage
+ - Balance: Stamina 12, Speed 13, 8d_ damage
- - Body: Speed 15, Stamina 14, 12d_ damage
+ - Yang: Stamina 14, Speed 15, 10d_ damage

 #### -=[ 2.
 Features ]=-

 ###### a.
+Yin
+*Blade Features*
+(2) (Small Only) +1 Accuracy, -1 Damage Bonus.
+Can be taken twice.
+(2) -1 Stamina Cost.
+Can be taken three times.
+(1) +1 Bleed.
+Can be taken twice.
+(2) You use CHA/15 to determine your Sword Damage Bonus, instead of normal, with your sword.
+You can take this feature a second time, lowering the divisor by the Precision ability (to a minimum of CHA/12).
+(1) When you Parry with your sword, you gain (SDB) Damage Reduction (which is typically only relevant if you fail); Can be taken four times.

+*Hilt Features*
+(1) +1 Bleed.
+Can be taken three times.
+(2) (Requires CHA-based SDB Feature) You use your CHA in place of your DEX for the Blademaster ability with your sword.

+*Tassel Features*
+(4) While using Chakra Flow (either version) with your sword, you can parry attacks from your current Chakra Flow elemental strength in the same way you can parry Taijutsu.
+(4) As a Chakra +5, Speed +3 link you can replace your sword's 'Sword' tag with any of the following: Polearm, Fan, Chain, by forming chakra over your blade to take the shape of another type of weapon, allowing you to potentially use different jutsu dependent upon other weapon types.

+###### b.
 Balance
-*Bottom*
-(1) +1 Bleed, -1 die of damage.
-Your sword must deal at least 1d_ damage.
-This does require a status roll.
-(1) If you spend AP on a sword attack, and miss, half the AP spent (rounded down) is refunded.
-(1) Your sword deals +1d_ damage, to a maximum of +4d_.

-*Middle*
-(2) -1 base Speed, maximum of -2.
-(1) +1 Parry, to a maximum of +2.

-*Top*
-(1) Your Parry has its base Speed reduced by 1.
-This can only be taken once.
+*Blade Features*
+(1) +1d_ damage.
+Can be taken four times.
+(1) +5% Wounding.
+Can be taken ten times.
+(2) Attempts to parry your sword take a -1 penalty.
+Can be taken three times.
+(2) Blocking reduces your sword's damage by 10% less; taken a second time, 25% less.
+(1) Your sword bypasses (SDB) Damage Reduction.
+Can be taken three times.

+*Hilt Features*
+(1) Immobility 1 on hit.
+You can take this up to four times, which doesn't change the amount of Immobility applies, but lets it stack up to the amount of times taken.
+(2) +1 to Parry rolls.
+Can be taken twice.
+(2) Your sword's dice gain .extra(die size-2).
+This can be taken repeatedly, each time lowering the .extra value by 1 (from .extra(10) to .extra(9), etc), to a maximum of .extra(4).

+*Tassel Features*
-(1) The weapon may be held with one less hand than normal.
-This allows a two-handed weapon to be one-handed without difficulty (though does mean it loses its two-handed damage bonus).
-A weapon that requires "no hands'' can be strapped to your body somehow.
+(4) The sword may be held with one less hand than normal.
+This allows a two-handed sword to be one-handed without difficulty (though does mean it loses its two-handed damage bonus).
+A sword that requires "no hands" can be strapped to your body somehow.

-###### b.
-Blade
-*Bottom*
-(2) Your sword's damage is increased by 10% for the purposes of determining wounds; this can be taken up to 5 times.
-(1) Your sword attacks have their damage bonus increased by 1, but their Accuracy decreases by 1 as well.
-(2) Your sword's die size is increased by 2, to a maximum of _d20.

-*Middle*
-(1) Attempting to parry your sword has a -1 penalty, to a maximum of -3.
-(1) Your sword deals three more dice of damage but has its Stamina cost increased by 4.

-*Top*
-(2) Your sword deals another STR/20 dice of damage, but has its Stamina cost increased by 2.
-This can no more than double its base damage dice (from ‘e.
-Damage’).
-(2) Your weapon's dice become .extra(die size-2).
-This can be purchased repeatedly, each time lowering the .extra value by 1 (from .extra(10) to .extra(9), then .extra(8), and so on).
+(4) Parrying with this sword hase its base Speed reduced by 1, and you may parry any disarm attempts with this sword with a +3 bonus, which replaces the normal penalty for parrying a disarm attempt.

 ###### c.
-Body
-*Bottom*
-(1) You have a +1 bonus to rolls made to disarm an opponent's weapon, and a +1 bonus to any of your defenses against being disarmed.
-Your sword's base Speed is increased by 1.
+Yang
+*Blade Features*
+(2) (Large Only) +2 Range; attacks with this weapon don't trigger on-contact effects.
+(2) Your sword’s die size is increased by 2, to a maximum of _d20.
+(1) Stun 1.
+Can be taken twice.
+(2) Your Sword's base Speed is increased by 1, it gains Delay 2, and your Sword Damage Bonus is increased by 2 when attacking.
+Can be taken twice.
-(1) If you block while holding your sword, you gain DR equal to your Sword Damage Bonus; this is multiplied by the number of times you've taken this feature, and doubled if used with the mid-tier Weapon Block ability.
-This can be taken up to 5 times.
+(1) When you block while holding your sword, you gain DR equal to your Sword Damage Bonus; this is multiplied by the number of times you’ve taken this feature.
+Can be taken up to six times.
-(2) Your sword gains a Stun 1, to a maximum of Stun 4.

-*Middle*
+*Hilt Features*
+(1) Stun 1.
+Can be taken three times.
-(2) Weapon Block: While wielding your sword, you can block weapon attacks as a Speed 4 Interrupt.
+(2) While wielding your sword, you can Block as a Speed 4 Interrupt.
+Taken a second time, your Block's effectiveness is not reduced by weapons, and any Damage Reduction you gain when blocking from the Yang Blade Feature is doubled.
-(2) You may declare when you make your attack that you are reducing its damage by 50%.
-If it hits, it gains a Stun of (damage dealt)/50.
-If you purchase this feature a second time, you reduce your damage by only 25%.
-It cannot be taken more than twice.
-This adds to the low-tier Stun effect if you have it.
-(1) Anyone attempting to parry your sword does so at a -1 penalty.
-This can be taken up to 4 times.

-*Top*
-(3) While blocking, you can declare Block as your defense against a disarm attempt.
-This allows you to use your normal Accuracy value, or make an accuracy roll, against the disarm attempt, with a +5 bonus (in addition to all other Body bonuses against being Disarmed).

-#### -=[ 3.
-Special Features ]=-

-###### Small
-*Bottom*
-(3) Your sword has +1 Accuracy, but -0.5 to your damage bonus.
-This has a maximum of +2 / -1.0
-(1) Someone trying to parry your sword with a weapon does so as if your attack's Speed was 1 lower.
-This can be taken twice.

-*Middle*
-(2) Your sword's base Speed is reduced by 1.
-This can be taken twice.
-(1) The sword has a compartment in the handle for poison.
-It can hold up to three doses, which must be of the same type of poison.
-This allows you to, as a Speed 0 action, coat your blade with poison for a single attack.
-(2) Your sword gains a Stun 1, to a maximum of Stun 4.

-###### Large
-*Bottom*
+*Tassel Features*
-(2) Your sword's base Speed is increased by 2, it gains Delay 2, and your sword damage bonus is also increased by 2 when using it.
-This may be taken twice.
+(3) Your sword's Stamina cost is increased by 2, and its damage is increased by +4d_.
-(1) Anyone trying to parry or disarm your sword does so at a -1 penalty.
-However, your parries with your weapon similarly have a -1 penalty.

-*Middle*
-(1) Your sword inflicts a Stun 2 to anyone who successfully parries or blocks it.
-This stacks with any other stuns applied by your weapon.

-###### Spiritual
-*Bottom*
-(2) You use CHA/15 to determine your damage bonus while using your sword.
-If you take this feature a second time, the divisor is lowered by the Precision ability (to a minimum of CHA/12).
-(2) When rolling accuracy with your sword, you use CHA/10 rather than DEX/10.

-*Middle*
-(4) Twice a day you may call your sword to you so long as it's in a one mile radius.
-If it's nearby it will fly to your grasp; if not, it will appear in your grasp as if summoned.
-This can count as drawing it for Iaijutsu.
-Additionally, you have a permanent +3 bonus to any attempts to resist your sword being disarmed.
+(4) Anyone who successfully parries your sword still takes half damage (but no secondary effectS); Your sword's Stun value is increased by 50% against anyone who blocks your sword.

 ## Terumi
 One of the few clans in Kirigakure that was never victim of the extensive bloodline purges in the village’s past, the Terumi clan came about only after they had concluded.
 Most of the clan is descended directly from the Fifth Mizukage, from whom they take their name.